showner/THP2api/Readme_track.md

 ### Add husky

-We'll add a last tool: `annotate` add `gem 'annotate'` in the Gemfile in development
+We'll add a last tool: `annotate` add `gem 'annotate'` in the Gemfile in development group

 You should have `node --version` > 6